carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ~~~
 {: .language-groovy }

 In most cases we do not want to hard code parameter values.
-A special Nextflow `map` variable `params` can be used to assign values from the command line.
+We saw in episode 2 the use of a special Nextflow  variable `params` that can be used to assign values from the command line.
 You would do this by adding a key name to the params variable and specifying a value, like `params.keyname = value`

 In the example below we define the variable `params.kmer` with a default value of 31 in the Nextflow script.
 ~~~